 In February 2021, we announced that we reached the recommended phase 2 dose and would initiate the dose expansion portion of the trial.
 Ewing sarcoma patients will be treated in combination with topotecan/cyclophosphamide.
-FET-translocated sarcoma patients will be treated with single-agent SP-2577.

-We have thirteen active sites enrolling patients across the United States in our Phase 1/2 trial of SP-2577 for treatment of Ewing sarcoma and FET-translocated sarcoma.
+We have sixteen sites across the United States in our Phase 1/2 trial of SP-2577 for treatment of Ewing sarcoma.